Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Background

 \subsubsection{Object Detection}

-The object detection task involves identifying a particular object in a given image, locating its position and determining its category.
+The object detection task involves identifying a particular object in a camera image or a radar scan, locating its position and determining its category.
 Generally speaking, researchers use a rectangular or cubic bounding box to encompass the object.
 As there is no depth channel in 2D object detection, the rectangular bounding box is expressed as $(x, y, h, w, c)$, where $(x, y)$ is the bounding box center, $h$ and $w$ are the height and width of the bounding box, and $c$ is the class of the object.
 While the cubic bounding box for 3D object detection is described as $(x, y, z, h, w, l, \theta, c)$, where $(x, y, z)$ represents the center of the 3D bounding box, $h$, $w$ and $l$ are the height, width and length of the bounding box, $\theta$ is the object's orientation, and $c$ is its class.
+Bird's Eye View (BEV) object detection is a specialized form of 3D object detection focusing on detecting objects from a top-down perspective.
+In this approach, height information is typically discarded, and objects are represented as 2D bounding boxes on the ground plane.